w3c/wai-intro-wcag/content/new-in-22.md

 Background: For an introduction to Web Content Accessibility Guidelines (WCAG) and more about versions 2.0 and 2.1, see the [WCAG Overview](/standards-guidelines/wcag/).

-WCAG 2.2 is scheduled to be completed and published in August 2023.
+We plan to publish WCAG 2.2 as a completed web standard in August 2023.

-**[WCAG 2.2 W3C Proposed Recommendation](https://www.w3.org/TR/WCAG22/)** is the lastest update published on @@ July 2023.
+**[WCAG 2.2 W3C Proposed Recommendation](https://www.w3.org/TR/WCAG22/)** is the latest update published on @@ July 2023.
 "Proposed Recommendation" means that W3C accepted it and W3C Members vote on publishing the document as a "W3C Recommendation" web standard.
 More about the process for completing WCAG 2.2 is in [How WAI Develops Accessibility Standards through the W3C Process](https://www.w3.org/WAI/standards-guidelines/w3c-process/).

 <!--
 ### Comments